-Section 1.
-The right and authority to make work schedules and work assignments is vested exclusively in the City, its Mayor and/or the various administrative officials and/or Department Heads of the Departments involved.
+- ¶139 Section 1.
+The right and authority to make work schedules and work assignments is vested exclusively in the City, its Mayor and/or the various administrative officials and/or Department Heads of the Departments involved. - ¶140 Section 2.

-Section 2.
 In all cases of determining an employee's qualifications for a job assignment, the final judgment rests with the City.
 Any employee deemed unqualified shall be entitled to hear, with or without the presence of a Union Representative as he may desire, the reasons why he has been adjudged unqualified.
-Except in the case of a work assignment which involves voluntary demotion (see Article IV, Section 14 hereof) an employee who feels that his qualifications for the work assignment have not been completely or thoroughly ascertained may have recourse to the Grievance Procedure, prescribed in Article XI hereof.
+Except in the case of a work assignment which involves voluntary demotion (see Article IV, Section 14 hereof) an employee who feels that his qualifications for the work assignment have not been completely or thoroughly ascertained may have recourse to the Grievance Procedure, prescribed in Article XI hereof. - 9141 Section 3.

-Section 3.
 Subject to the provision of Article V hereof, it is the intent of the City to offer premium overtime work opportunity for required overtime work for employees in their Department in their classification provided that they are fully qualified to perform the required work and provided further that in those situations in which the unique requirements of the specific job assignment require that the employee who has been performing the job assignment should complete that particular assignment, then in this latter case that employee (Employee A) and not the employee (Employee B) on the Article V, Section 5(a) overtime list, should be given the first opportunity for such overtime work.
-However, if the said specific job assignment should require Employee A to work more than 8 hours beyond the regularly scheduled termination time of his work shift, then said Employee B shall be given the opportunity, per the provisions of Article V, Section 5(a) hereof, to replace Employee A on the said specific job assignment.
+However, if the said specific job assignment should require Employee A to work more than 8 hours beyond the regularly scheduled termination time of his work shift, then said Employee B shall be given the opportunity, per the provisions of Article V, Section 5(a) hereof, to replace Employee A on the said specific job assignment. - ¶142 Section 4.

-Section 4.
 Work in a Higher Classification.
 When working in a higher classification outside a bargaining unit, the employee will receive the minimum of the rate of the higher classification provided it gives them at least a 5% increase from their previous rate of pay.
-An employee assigned to a higher classification within the bargaining unit shall receive the pay for the step closest to, but not less than, their previous base rate of pay, provided it gives them at least a 5% increase from their only apply after the employee has worked five (5) days in the higher classification within the previous three (3) years and provided that the said employee performs the work required by the job specifications of this said higher classification.
+An employee assigned to a higher classification within the bargaining unit shall receive the pay for the step closest to, but not less than, their previous base rate of pay, provided it gives them at least a 5% increase from their previous rate of pay.
+This section shall only apply after the employee has worked five (5) days in the higher classification within the previous three (3) years and provided that the said employee performs the work required by the job specifications of this said higher classification during the period of time that he is assigned to said higher classification.
+An employee working in a long-term assignment in a higher classification, for a minimum of three (3) consecutive weeks, shall be entitled to paid leave at the higher classification rate of pay, beginning in the 4th week of any long-term assignment.